DeepakSilaych/atlan/README.md

 - **GitHub Repository**: [Link](https://github.com/yourusername/ml-exchange](https://github.com/DeepakSilaych/atlan/))
 - **Deployed Application**: [Link](https://mlexchange.netlify.app/)

 Feel free to explore MLExchange and discover a world of AI models at your fingertips!
-If you have any feedback or suggestions, we'd love to hear from you.
+If you have any feedback or suggestions, I'd love to hear from you.
 Happy browsing!